blepping/comfyui_jankhidiffusion/README.md

 *Compatibility note*: Should be compatibile with the same effects as MSW-MSA attention.
 Likely won't work with other scaling effects that target the same blocks (i.e. Deep Shrink).
 By itself, I think it should be fine with HyperTile and Deep Cache though I haven't actually tested that.
-Does not work properly with ControlNet at present.
+May not work properly with ControlNet.

 ## Credits